vrimsha/School_District_Analysis/README.md

 #### 1. Math and reading scores by grade

-Math scores by garde:
+Math scores by grade:

 ![math_scores_by_grade](math_scores_by_grade.png)

-Reading scores by garde:
+Reading scores by grade:

 ![reading_scores_by_grade](reading_scores_by_grade.png)